mojowebinc/mojowebinc.github.io/pages/02ocm.md

 ---
 layout: page
 title:  "Change Management"
-subheadline:  "Enhanced Change Capability when you Need It"
+subheadline:  "Enhanced Change Capability When You Need It"
 teaser: When your need to manage change becomes unmanageable, Mojo-Web can help.
 breadcrumb: true
 categories: